 In 2006 Lindsay Borg qualified to represent Malta in the Commonwealth Games in Sydney, Australia.
 She finished in 4th place overall, a very successful finish and a proud moment for Weightlifting in Malta.
 That same year, Kevin Cassar established new records in the European Small Nations Tournament held in Cyprus in the 85kg category with 120kg Snatch, 146kg Clean & Jerk and a total of 266kg.

 In 2011 Rodmar Pulis obtained bronze medal in Juniors and Silver medal in Youths in the 77kg category in the Commonwealth Championships in Cape Town.
 2013 a successful year for Rodmar Pulis when he qualified to represent Malta in the Mediterranean Games in Mersin.
 2013 another milestone for Malta weightlifting when Rodmar Pulis qualify to represent Malta in the Universiade Games in Kazan.

-In 2013 Nicole Gatt obtained bronze medal in Youths in the 53 kg category in the Commonwealth Championships in Penang.
+In 2013 Nicole Gatt obtained bronze medal in the 53 kg category youths in the Commonwealth Championships in Penang, Malaysia.

 In 2014 Jessica Edge qualified and represented Malta in the Commonwealth Games in Glasgow Scotland.
 In 2014 Nicole Gatt Participated in the Youth Olympic Games in Nanjing China.
 She lifted in the 53 kg category.

 In 2015 Kieran Mifsud Qualified and Participate in the Youth Commonwealth Games in Apia Samoa.
 He lifted in the 94 kg category and placed fourth.
 In the same year he ranked in 20th place in the IWF world youth rankings 94kg category.

 In 2016 Kyle Micallef was the first Maltese weightlifter that participated in the Olympic Games in Rio, Brazil, He competed in the 85kg Category.